My Portable Homelab Overview

 Filesystem

-Sometimes ZFS seems a little bit overhyped.
-However, I consider it to be such an interesting piece of engineering that I couldn't resist picking it for my file storage.
-ZFS is the default for the Proxmox host so I picked it either.
+ZFS has a list of downsides which is worth a separate post.
+Nevertheless, I consider it to be such an interesting piece of engineering that I couldn't resist picking it for my file storage.

 My external HDD drives make up a ZFS storage pool (RAID1) which is attached as an external tank to the host.
 Then they are passed through the host and mounted right to the homelab guest instance.